dynatrace-wwse/enablement-browser-dem-biz-observability/docs/6-business-observability-automation.md

 - Detect dropped or stalled process flows
 - Track process KPIs, including end-to-end process timing and inter-step delays

+!!! tip "Key Performance Indicator (KPI)"
+    A measurable value that reflects how effectively a business is achieving its strategic objectives.
+In the context of business outcomes, KPIs help track progress toward goals such as revenue growth, customer satisfaction, or operational efficiency.
+By monitoring KPIs, organizations can make data-driven decisions and quickly identify areas needing improvement.

 Review the **[Business Flow Terminology](https://docs.dynatrace.com/docs/shortlink/business-flow-reported-kpis#terminology){target=_blank}** to better understand the results presented to you by Dynatrace.

 Open the **Business Flow** app.
 Locate the Business Flow that matches the name of your business process.